-- Changing clustering configuration, page 97
+- Changing clustering configuration, page 86

-- ♦ Adding nodes to a cluster, page 98
+- ◆ Adding nodes to a cluster, page 89

-- ◆ Deleting nodes from a cluster, page 100
+- Deleting nodes from a cluster, page 91

-- Virtual IP failover, page 100
+- ♦ Virtual IP failover, page 91

-Websense Content Gateway scales from a single node to a cluster of 15 or more nodes, allowing you to quickly increase capacity and improve system performance and reliability.
+Websense Content Gateway scales from a single node to a cluster of 2 or more nodes, with a maximum recommended limit of 16.
+This allows you to quickly increase capacity and improve system performance and reliability.

-- Content Gateway detects the addition and deletion of nodes in the cluster and can detect when a node is down. - You can add or delete a node from a cluster at any time. - When you remove a node from the cluster, Content Gateway removes all references to the missing node. - Restarting a node in the cluster causes all nodes in the cluster to restart. - When the Virtual IP failover feature is enabled, the live nodes in a cluster can assume a failed node's traffic.

-Nodes in a cluster automatically share configuration information.
+- Content Gateway detects the addition and deletion of nodes in the cluster and can detect when a node is down. - You can add or delete a node from a cluster at any time. - ◆ When you remove a node from the cluster, Content Gateway removes all references to the missing node. - Restarting a node in the cluster causes all nodes in the cluster to restart. - When the Virtual IP failover feature is enabled, the live nodes in a cluster can assume a failed node's traffic. - Nodes in a cluster automatically share configuration information.